shepmaster/shepmaster.github.com/source/_posts/2013-01-15-a-little-dip-into-rubys-marshal-format.markdown

 ## Symlinks

-When a symbol is repeated multiple times, the Marshal encoding allows subsequent instances to reference the first instance symbols to save space in the stream.
+When a symbol is repeated multiple times, the Marshal encoding allows subsequent instances to reference the first instance to save space in the stream.

 `[:hello, :hello]`
-{% hex 0408 5b07 1:3a0a68656c6c6f 2:3b 3:00 %}
+{% hex 0408 5b07 2:3a0a68656c6c6f 1:3b 3:00 %}

 The typecode `3b` is ASCII `;`.
 The typecode is followed by the position of the symbol in the cache table.
 This table is indexed by